Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 French Heritage Museum

-Learn the origins of the local fishing community
+Learn the origins of the local fishing community at this interesting heritage museum.

 Aerial view of Charlotte Amalie Harbour